 Certificate, no more than three months old, verifying that your right to practise the profession in question has not been restricted or revoked, such as a Certificate of Current Professional Status.
 If you have been granted the right to practise your profession in several countries, you must submit this certificate for each country.

-If you have practised your profession in a country where practitioners of that profession are not registered, then you need to submit an affidavit from the competent authority in that country stating that practitioners of your profession are not registered in that country, or some other reliable testimonial of the matter.
+If you have practised your profession in a country where practitioners of that profession are not registered, then you need to submit an official statement from the competent authority in that country stating that practitioners of your profession are not registered in that country, or some other reliable testimonial of the matter.

 Translations into Finnish, Swedish or English of all the aforementioned documents.
 The translations must have been made by an authorised translator in Finland or in another EU or EEA Member State.